Raphaeal19/HindiTalkBot-Corpus/readme.md

-#HindiChatterBot
+# HindiChatterBot
-An Hindi ChatterBot based on the guntercox's ChatterBot Engine
+A Hindi ChatterBot based on the guntercox's ChatterBot Engine